 But without that growth, the marketing push is fading, and it will become more evident that HANA is not a fast growing product, and so its inertia becomes stalled.

 Does this look like a growing database?
 According to DB-Engines, which ranks database popularity, HANA has been declining for eight months.
 It should be recognized that SAP pumped a considerable amount of marketing dollars and company energy into pushing HANA, actually to the detriment of other of SAP’s offerings.
 This is why HANA’s future does not look good.
 HANA is out of runway on applications where it adds some reasonable value and is now receiving blowback from SAP’s exaggerations versus real-world performance.
 IBM and Oracle are now increasingly pushing back on SAP — even though both companies have relationships with and depend upon SAP for revenues.

 Taking the Creme off the Top of the Coffee with BW Conversion to HANA

 As you may have read in my recent article, SAP already took the creme off the top of the coffee when it sold into BW.
 After the BW, the value proposition becomes considerably weaker as HANA is just an analytics database masquerading as something more.

 Now SAP is locked into this strategy, but it does not make any sense.

 Of course, that is radical to SAP customers.
 But really, none of what they said would happen with regards to the benefits of these new non-ERP systems worked out.
-It was in total, a massive misallocation of resources into a failed strategy.
+It was, in total, a massive misallocation of resources into a failed strategy.
 But the customers that did this can’t admit the error.
-It is interesting that decision makers are very rarely held accountable for bad decisions, and how bad so many of these decisions are when analyzed in detail.
+Interestingly, decision makers are very rarely held accountable for bad decisions, and how bad so many of these decisions are when analyzed in detail.